Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 ## Using the Gym Wrapper

-The gym interface is available from `gym_unity.envs`.
+The gym interface is available from `mlagents_envs.envs.unity_gym_env`.
 To launch an environment from the root of the project repository use:

 ```python
 from mlagents_envs.envs.unity_gym_env import UnityToGymWrapper